 The 2010 US census is a fascinating statistical look at a wide range of factors impacting life in the United States, not least of which is the effect of crime – robbery and burglary in particular.
 Using the data from the Robbery and Property Crimes report, the infographic below takes a look at crime in modern America – where it happens, when it happens, and how often.

 Where Does Robbery Occur?

 Streets and highways are the most common places for robbery to occur, with 146,000 offenses in 2009 and an average of $865 in property being stolen.
-58,000 offenses (with an average of $1,674 stolen) occurred in private residences, making it the second most popular location.
+Despite the increasing popularity of home surveillance systems, 58,000 offenses (with an average of $1,674 stolen) occurred in private residences, making it the second most popular location.
 Commercial buildings suffered 46,000 offenses, with an average of $1,774 being stolen.

 18,000 offenses occurred at convenience stores, with an average of $717 stolen.
 Gas stations were victim of 8,000 offenses with an average of $862 being stolen.
 Finally, banks were involved in 7,000 offenses with the highest average amount stolen of $4,202.

 Firearms were used in 131,000 offenses (43%), followed by strong arm tactics with 126,000 offenses in 2009 (41%), and then knives which were used in 24,000 offenses (8%).
 Other types of weapons were used in 27,000 offenses (9%).

 Despite the media image of the burglar breaking and entering while the occupants are asleep, the majority of burglaries (59%) occur during the day, with 910,000 offenses in 2009.
 Nighttime burglaries accounted for 41% of the total, with 625,000 offenses.

 Where Does Burglary Occur?